 As a University of Toronto student, you can use this UOFT GPA calculator to estimate the outcome of this semester’s grades on your overall college average.

-It is one of the best gpa calculator you’ll find in canada.
+It is one of the best GPA calculators you’ll find in Canada.

 In UOFT Grading Scheme, a 4.0 GPA is a good and the highest GPA.
 It is a GPA you should get.
 A 3.7, a 3.3, and a 3.0 GPA are also considered good GPAs.